double-speak/doublespeak.github.io/_notes_2021/can-we-keep-quiet.md

 title: Riusciamo a fare silenzio
 transtitle: Can we keep quiet
 author: Filippo Vignali
-translator: Giulia Rupi and John Sherer
+translator: Giulia Rupi; John Sherer
 poem: |-
   Riusciamo a fare silenzio
   e a metterci in ascolto dei corpi?